 72. Roll Down a Hill.
 This is always fun for kids.
 Another option, if the hill is steep enough – bring a cardboard box and do some summer sledding.

 73. Swing on a Tire.
 You can usually find old tires at land fills (in a special section) or on Craigslist.
 An old tire and rope hung from a tree is what summer is made for.
 Love this piece about how to do it without harming the tree.

 74. Climb A Tree.
 My boys are avid tree climbers, and I love seeing them learn their own boundaries and test themselves…even if it is a little scary sometimes.
 If it’s too scary for you, then consider a tree climbing class.
 I took one at Panola Mountain and learned so much.

 All The Fun Even Without The Sun

 75. Jump on the Trampoline.
-If there is no lightening in the sky, then jumping on a trampoline in the rain is just a slice of heaven.
+If there is no lightning in the sky during a rainstorm, then jumping on a trampoline in the rain is just a slice of heaven.

 76. Wash Trikes.
 No need for a hose when the rain is falling.
 A bucket of suds and a sponge, and you’re good to go.
 The family bikes will be sparkly and clean.

 77. Splash in Puddles.
 Puddles, puddles, everywhere.
 They’re made for jumping.
 How many can you find?